Best Things To Do in Hastings, UK | Seafront Attractions & More

 In addition to the stunning views from the hill, you’ll also get to experience Victorian engineering in the old-age coaches.

-The East Hill Lift is an 81-metre railway that opened in 1902.
-While it is shorter than the West Hill Lift, it offers a steeper ride.
+The East Hill Lift is an 81-metre funicular railway that opened in 1902.
+While it is shorter than the West Hills Lift, it offers a steeper ride and is said to be UK’s steepest funicular railway.

 West Hill Lift in Hastings

 When it comes to what to see in Hastings Country Park, the list is endless.
-The 660-acre reserve is rich in biodiversity and features ancient gill woodlands, impressive cliffs, and serene shores.
+The 660-acre nature reserve is rich in biodiversity and features an ancient woodland, gill woodlands, impressive cliffs, and serene shores.

 There are several rare species in the area, including lichens, mosses, and liverworts.
 In the woodland areas, you’ll likely spot a few animals like stoats and weasels.